How to Build Workplace Wellness Campaigns and Other Wellness Campaign Ideas

 Having healthy food options in a company cafeteria is a policy: no one is being forced to eat healthy foods, but at least the healthy foods are present, and they can be sold at a lower price point.
 This policy makes it easier for people to purchase and consume healthier foods over less-than-healthy foods.

 Humans are very social creatures.
 We depend upon each other for many things, including our attempts to be healthy.
 Spouses and significant others are perhaps the most important part of a successful behavior change effort.
-Is is possible to change behaviors without the help of others, but it is extremely difficult.
+It is possible to change behaviors without the help of others, but it is extremely difficult.
 It is easier to be healthy when someone is joining us on this journey.

-Obviously it can cost more money to include spouses and significant others in your wellness program.
+Obviously it can cost more money to include spouses and significant others in your employee wellness program.
 But it’s likely you are paying for the medical expenses of spouses and significant others.
 If the goal of your wellness program is to reduce employee medical expenses, it only makes sense that you would help all plan members improve health behaviors.

 Spouses and significant others should be able to participate in your incentive plan, team competitions, lunch and learns, and they should be receiving your wellness newsletter and emails.
 They should be invited to participate in as much of the wellness program as possible.
-The best worksite wellness programs recognize the importance of social support and do everything they can to help employees get help from others.
+The best employee wellness programs recognize the importance of social support and do everything they can to help employees get help from others.

 The Fast Food Guide Campaign teaches employees to follow certain rules regarding fast food purchases.
 They are encouraged to read the labels and not purchase any fast food that has trans fats.
 This is a form of policy that employees can follow.

-In week four of the Fast Food Guide Campaign employees are encouraged to share the guide with someone they care about.
+In week four of the Fast Food Guide wellness campaign, employees are encouraged to share the guide with someone they care about.
 This social sharing cultivates strong social support.
 The AMSO behavior change model tells us that your employees will be way more successful when they have support and encouragement from others.

 Below you will find a re-labelled image so you can see where each component of the AMSO model fits into the Fast Food Guide Campaign.
 Each week of every campaign tries to focus on a different component.
 Successful campaigns use most if not all aspects of the AMSO model.
 Sometimes you have to get creative to get them all included, but the result is worth it.